-- hears in the classroom. - environment. - The Title IX Coordinator interviews other students, and no one else seems bothered in the least. - What actions, if any, should the school take?
+- Michelle does not like all of the sexually related jokes and banter that she hears in the classroom. - She complains to the Title IX Coordinator that she believes it is a hostile environment. - The Title IX Coordinator interviews other students, and no one else seems bothered in the least. - What actions, if any, should the school take?